wizofe/cs145-2017/jupyter_install.md

 ## Step 3: Getting Started!

 ### Getting the latest course materials
-You can always access the latest course materials on the course website, however you can also get them all at once, and keep them synced, by using git.
+You can always access the latest course materials on the course website, however, you can also get them all at once, and keep them synced, by using git.
 To get started with this method, run:

 ```
 git clone https://github.com/stanford-futuredata/cs145-2017.git